davatorium/rofi/doc/rofi-manpage.markdown

 `-hlbg-urgent`

-  Set the background text color (X11 named color or hex #rrggbb) for the highlighted item in the menu.
+  Set background color for the highlighted item in the menu.

       rofi -hlbg "#005577"